wnsgur6447/Son_et_al_2024_Scientific_Reports/README.md

 #10: Regression program to draw Fig. 3

-#11s: Program for the composite analysis as shown in Fig. 4 and Fig. 6
+#11s: Program for the composite analysis as shown in Fig. 4 and Fig. 6.
+This program include statistical significant test using Student's T-test.